bytecodealliance/regalloc.rs/docs/interface-proposal.md

 reg == rN and rN != rM, or `add rN, [spillslot]` if reg == rM and rN != rM.

-Spill slots here are indices in an abstract spill space, not concrete stack offsets.
+Spill slots here are indices in a spill space with slots of an abstract size.
+THey are not concrete byte offsets.
 They are allocated by the register allocator as needed, according to the size needed for a given regclass (as indicated by `get_spillslot_size`) and part of the returned regalloc result type is an indication of how many slots were used.
 The machine backend is then free to compute the stack layout and fill in concrete memory-address expressions (e.g., `[frame pointer reg + off + 8*idx]`) from `SpillSlot` values.

 Splicing and rewriting the instruction sequence
 -----------------------------------------------